Thexder: Reception

 Thexder quickly became a best-selling hit, selling over 500,000 copies in Japan by 1987.
-The PC-8801 platform was only popular in Japan and, despite home market success, Thexder garnered little attention abroad initially.
-With the conversion for the MSX (the best-selling platform in Brazil and many Eastern European countries), it became an international hit.
+As the PC-8801 platform was only popular in Japan, Thexder did not garner significant attention abroad until it was converted for the MSX (the best-selling platform in Brazil and many Eastern European countries), Apple II, and DOS, eventually becoming an international hit.
 It became the company's best-selling title of 1987.
 By 1990, the game had sold over one million copies worldwide.

 Compute! praised the Apple IIGS version of Thexder as the computer's "first true arcade game" with "excellent play value for your dollar".
 In 1988, The Games Machine gave the Amiga version a 74% score.
 In 1991, Dragon gave the Macintosh and PC/MS-DOS versions of the game each 4 out of 5 stars.
 The game went on to sell over one million copies worldwide, becoming Game Arts' biggest-selling title of 1987.
 Thexder is considered an important breakthrough title for the run-and-gun shooter game genre, paving the way for titles such as Contra and Metal Slug.